tests-always-included/dizzy/README.md

 2. The framework should not need to modify external libraries in order to easily get them added to the dependency tree.
 3. Follow industry standard naming conventions and community embraced patterns.
 4. Do not hijack `require()`, even though it is tempting.
+5. ECMAScript 6.
+This impacts both what can be accepted and how the code runs.

 Examples